 1.2.
 Use of this guidance

 The aim of this guidance is to provide a standard for the collection of data in CRFs in clinical vaccine trials involving pregnant women where safety is an outcome.
 The guidance is presented as a series of tables and is referred to henceforth as a data collection matrix.
 It is intended as a tool to optimize data collection and to do so in a standardized manner in order to improve accuracy and comparability between clinical trials of vaccines in pregnancy.
 A standardized set of data will enable the research community to have a common base upon which to conduct meta-analyses, strengthening the applicability of outcomes to different settings.
 This data collection matrix is intended to be useful in all phases of clinical trials, from Phase I to Phase IV, from initial planning to implementation and evaluation.
-It is aimed at all stakeholders, from investigators, research networks, ethics committees, regulators to sponsors.
+It is aimed at all stakeholders, from investigators, research networks, ethics committees and sponsors.
 It is also intended to be applicable in all resource settings; however, it is acknowledged that there are particular challenges to implementation in low and middle income countries (LMIC).

 In consideration of this wide remit, data variables are prioritized into Priority 1 and Priority 2 data as follows:

-Priority 1: Critical or essential: data considered critical for the understanding of the trial results and/or required by national and/or international regulatory authorities
+Priority 1: Essential: data considered essential for the understanding of the trial results and/or required by national and/or international regulatory authorities

-Priority 2: Useful: data considered important but less critical.
+Priority 2: Complementary: data considered complementary, but not essential.

-This data collection matrix is intended as a tool to assist all stakeholders; it is not regulatory in nature.
+This data collection matrix is intended as a tool to assist all stakeholders; it is not regulatory or mandatory in nature.
 It is not intended to guide or establish criteria for clinical management.
 It is also not all-encompassing; it should be considered as a minimal data set in clinical trials where safety is an outcome.
 It is also expected that it may be adapted according to the specific aims and objectives of the individual clinical trial and that additional variables and data may also be collected.

 It is intended that this guidance will be used alongside other existing guidelines from the Brighton Collaboration and the GAIA project.
 In particular, it is complementary to the “Guideline for collection, analysis and presentation of safety data in clinical trials of vaccines in pregnant women” [ADD REFERENCE TO PUBLISHED MANUSCRIPT].
 The existing case definitions of key neonatal and maternal outcomes for clinical trials of vaccines in pregnancy, produced as part of GAIA should be referred to [ADD REFERENCE TO PUBLISHED MANUSCRIPTS] as relevant and as new case definitions are developed these should also be used for safety assessments in future clinical trials.
 They will become available at www.brightoncollaboration.org.